nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 NUStorage supports the storage and manipulation of inventory records.
 The following sections detail the commands related to inventory storage, given in alphabetical order.

 Commands in this section are best executed when you are in the inventory tab.
+If you don not know how to switch to the inventory tab, please refer to the [switch between tabs](#533-switch-tabs-switch) section for more information.
-If you don not know how to switch to the inventory tab, please refer to the [switch between tabs](#531-switch-tabs-switch) section for more information.
+Commands in this section are best executed when you are in the inventory tab.
+If you don not know how to switch to the inventory tab, please refer to the [switch between tabs](#533-switch-tabs-switch) section for more information.

 #### 5.1.1.
 Add items to inventory: `create_inventory`